 Directs the Oregon Department of Education to develop a plan to provide dyslexia screening and guidance for parental notification.
 Requires school districts to ensure that at least one kindergarten through grade five teacher per kindergarten through grade five school receives training related to dyslexia.
 Allows school districts to receive funding for training through Network of Quality Teaching and Learning.
-Declares emergency, effective on passage.
+Declares an emergency, effective on passage.

 State Recognized Screeners

 ORS 342.147 requires the adoption of standards for instruction on dyslexia that are aligned with the International Dyslexia Association.
 The requirement applies to endorsement areas that include a significant focus on reading instruction: Elementary Education-Multiple Subjects, English to Speakers of Other Languages, Reading Intervention and Special Education: Generalist endorsements.
 The purpose of the dyslexia instruction standards is to provide educators with the knowledge and pedagogy skills that best serve students with dyslexia and other learning disabilities.